 Personnel - Performance

-Summary: Establishes policies and procedures relating to termination and other separations of employment for classified and non-classified Extension employees.
+Summary: In accordance with UA Board of Trustees Policies 405.3 and 405.4, this establishes policies and procedures relating to termination and other separations of employment for classified and non-classified Extension employees.

 Disciplinary Probation Termination

-At the end of a disciplinary probation period for substandard job performance or unacceptable behavior, the supervisor must meet with the employee, review the Employee Disciplinary Notice (E.E.V.A.L. - 140), assess the employee’s current job performance or conduct, and give the employee written notification which either (a) removes the employee from probationary status, (b) extends the probationary period (not to exceed an additional three months), or (c) terminates employment immediately without 30 or 60 days notice.
+At the end of a disciplinary probation period for substandard job performance or unacceptable behavior, the supervisor must meet with the employee, review the Employee Disciplinary Notice (EEVAL-140: Employee Disciplinary Notice), assess the employee’s current job performance or conduct, and give the employee written notification which either (a) removes the employee from probationary status, (b) extends the probationary period (not to exceed an additional three months), or (c) terminates employment immediately without advance written notice.
 If released from probationary status, the employee will be notified that employment may be terminated if the same or a related offense or job performance issue occurs within 12 months after the end of the probationary period.
-Dismissal for Cause

 An employee who is dismissed for cause may be discharged immediately without the benefit of advance notice.
 When an employee is dismissed for cause, a written statement of the reason(s) for dismissal and an explanation of the appeal process is given to the employee.